datastax/astrapy/README.md

 # Conversely, use of DataAPIMap for UDTs is an error under the default serdes settings.
 ```

-If the map list-encoding is set to "ALWAYS", the above insertion
+_Note that if the map list-encoding is set to "ALWAYS", the above insertion
 will fail because of `"player1"`: usage of `DataAPIDictUDT` is guaranteed to work
-in all circumstances instead.
+in all circumstances instead._

 ##### Using models for UDTs